trippis/VSCode_config/Readme.md

 1. Ensure VS Code extensions: ESlint and Prettier are installed.

 2. Run project scaffolding:

-   a. 'npx create-react-app [project_name]'; or
+   - 'npx create-react-app [project_name]'; or
-   b. 'npm init -y' in a folder
+   - 'npm init -y' in a folder

 3. From the terminal execute the dev dependencies and include relevant eslint configs and plugins:

 a. npm i -D eslint prettier [eslint-config-\*][eslint-plugin-*]

-i. eslint-config-prettier eslint-plugin-prettier
+- eslint-config-prettier eslint-plugin-prettier
-ii. eslint-config-node eslint-plugin-node
+- eslint-config-node eslint-plugin-node

 b.
-Can also install a well down style guide like airbnb, google etc
+Can also install a well known style guide like airbnb, google etc

-i. npx install-peerdeps --dev eslint-config-airbnb ii.
+- npx install-peerdeps --dev eslint-config-airbnb

 4. Create a .eslintrc file in the project root with the following for configs and plugins: